shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 To confirm script functionality, or if issues arise, check the [troubleshooting doc](./faq.md#troubleshooting-interception-scripts) in the FAQ.

 It is advisable to refresh the interception script of Casa every time new methods are enabled.
 This will help the script parse configurations of the accompanying scripts.
-To do this you can for instance disable and re-enable Casa script, or do some harmless edition on the script contents, such as adding a new line or white space at the end.
+For instance, you can disable and re-enable Casa script, or do some harmless edit to the script contents, such as adding a new line or white space at the end.

 ### Set Default Authentication Method (Gluu)
-With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each users 2FA preference) using the standard OpenID Connect `acr_value`.
+With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preference) using the standard OpenID Connect `acr_value`.

-To make each person's 2FA preference in Casa the default authentication mechanism for all Gluu logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
+To make each person's 2FA preference in Casa, the default authentication mechanism for all Gluu logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
 Click update to save your changes.

 ![oxtrust-enabled-scripts](../img/admin-console/oxTrust-auth-mechanisms.png)